deroude/print-shop-architecture/README.md

 An Admin user is able to export an order in a format suitable for processing.

+#### Tenant management

+An Admin user is able to approve a Tenant onboarding submission.

+An Admin user is able to suspend a Tenant, effectively making their sub-URL inaccessible.

 #### Blog / CMS

 An Admin user is able to add / edit / delete articles in the presentation page.

 #### Reporting

-An Admin user is able to view certain statistical reports regarding the app operation.
+An Admin user is able to view certain statistical reports regarding the app operation, with slices per tenant.

 ### Common / Utilities